Simix2017/simon-kerstan-ee-express/docs/persistence.md

 This module provides persistence with relational databases and distributed cache support (Redis).

+Currently, only the default datasource is supported for relational sources.
+Multiple distributed cache sources with a name are supported.

 ## Configuration

 This module provides the following configuration parameters: